 In the event that the applicant fails to comply with these requirements regarding structural safety, the Town reserves the right in addition to all of its other rights and remedies available under, state, federal and local law to declare the applicant in default of its obligations under this chapter.
 Should that occur, the applicant will have 10 days to notify the Town as to how it intends to cure its default, setting forth a reasonable schedule for the same.
 In the event that the applicant fails to so notify the Town, or fails to cure as agreed, the Town may draw on the applicant’s demolition bond and arrange for the removal and/or demolition of the applicant’s PWSF; declare the PWSF to be abandoned and arrange for the public auction of the PWSF; and/or pursue such other remedies at law and in equity as may be available.
 Nothing in this section shall be construed to limit the applicant’s liability for criminal prosecution.

 The approval is valid for a period of one year from date of issue; if no construction has begun by this date, the approval becomes invalid.

+Any party aggrieved by the final action of an authority may bring said action for review to the Grafton County Superior Court.

-Article XVI.
+Article XVII.
 Aquifer Protection Ordinance